nagyist/tao-user-guide/src/3.0/advanced-features/role-management.md

 The following steps are applicable to the assignment of managerial roles required by the *back office*.

-**Step 1:** Within the Assessment Builder Bar, select the icon for Users settings (two heads side-by-side).
-A pull-down menu will appear.
-Select *Manage Roles*.
+**Step 1:** Within the Assessment Builder Bar, hover over the icon for *Users settings* (two heads side-by-side).
+Select, or click, among the options that appear *Manage Roles*.

 Within the canvas, there will be two panels sitting side-by-side.
 The left panel shows a list of roles appropriate for your system settings.
 The right panel shows a list of users that are entered in your system, including Test-takers.